LGMOak/HighPerformanceComputing-LatticeBoltzmannMethod/README.md

 ### Development History

-This project evolved from a prior phase focused on analytical validation and micro-optimization.
+This project evolved from a prior phase focused on analytical validation and micro-optimisation.
 The initial **Poiseuille Channel Flow** solver:
 * Validated the LBM model against the analytical parabolic velocity profile (RMSE $\approx 0.003$).
-* Was used to benchmark the effectiveness of **SIMD (AVX2)** vectorization, yielding a measured $1.08\times$ total speedup.
+* Was used to benchmark the effectiveness of **SIMD (AVX2)** vectorisation, yielding a measured $1.08\times$ total speedup.

 You can view this original code, including the analytic validation plots, in the separate [`Poiseuille`](https://github.com/lgmoak/HighPerformanceComputing-LatticeBoltzmannMethod/tree/Poiseuille) branch.